paquinteroc/Exercise/README.md

     - Be prepared to discuss integrations with relevant MLOps services on your chosen platform (ie: AzureML, VertexAI, Sagemaker, etc).

+## Extra points
+Even though not required it would be awsome if you can write some of the following:
+    - Unit test for some the code you write
+    - A github action to build the docker container
+    - Integration test for a running docker container
+    - Demo of the service running and passing test during the interview

 It is recommended that you push the resulting work to your own Git project and be prepared to provide the link and discuss your work at the interview.
 The purpose of this section is to provide a platform you the candidate to demonstrate familiarity with the technologies